brettschuenemann/sos-guides/SOS Example Project Setup-template.md

 You will also see groups for each of the project targets.
 Code found in these groups are specific to those targets.

-For example the SOSApplication.m file found in `1.
-Integrate SOS` will only be run for so-named target.
+For example, the SOSApplication.m file found in `1.
+Integrate SOS` will only be run for its similarly named target.

 ### Running the project

-As mentioned in the __Layout__ section there are several targets which correspond to diffent examples of SOS integration.
+As mentioned in the __Layout__ section, there are several targets which correspond to diffent examples of SOS integration.

 Each target references an `SOSApplication.m` file which is compiled and linked in for that target.
-Each example (target) is heavily documented inline so please see the associated `SOSApplication.m` files for details about how each example works.
+Each example (target) is heavily documented inline, so please see the associated `SOSApplication.m` files for details about how each example works.

 Each example will install a separate application on your device, so you can have all of them available to you at once.